andrewjw/site/_posts/2010-09-20-evolving-the-blind-watchmaker.md

 flickr_imagelink: 'https://www.flickr.com/photos/joiseyshowaa/1400175456/'
 flickr_imagename: "my tree at dusk"
 ---
-Recently I've been reading the classic book by <a href="http://www.richarddawkins.net/">Richard Dawkins</a>, <a href="http://books.google.com/books?id=zHc9PgAACAAJ&amp;dq=blind+watchmaker">The Blind Watchmaker</a>.
+Recently I've been reading the classic book by [Richard Dawkins](http://www.richarddawkins.net/), [The Blind Watchmaker](http://books.google.com/books?id=zHc9PgAACAAJ&amp;dq=blind+watchmaker).
 In it he begins by discussing how evolution can produce complex systems from only a few simple rules.
 He demonstrates this using a simple tree drawing algorithm in which a few 'genes' control aspects such as the number of branches and the branch angle.
 The trees are evolved solely through mutation of an initial tree, rather combing the 'genes' of two trees to produce a child, and introducing mutations in those children.

 In reality evolution is driven by pressures from the environment on the genes and those that produce the fittest host will survive.
 As this is early in the book though Dawkins uses himself as the environment and manually picks the most visually appealing trees.